Function-Correcting Partition Codes

 \begin{remark} The domain partition of the Hamming weight distribution function $\Delta_T(x)=\left\lfloor \frac{\mathrm{wt}(x)}{T} \right\rfloor$ on $\mathbb{F}_q^k$ is a consecutive grouped weight partition $\mathcal{G}=\{G_1,\ldots,G_{\lceil k/T\rceil}\}$, where each block is of the form $G_j=\bigcup_{i\in S_j} W_i$ with $|S_j|=T$ for all $j$ (except possibly the last block when $T\nmid k$).
 Hence, by Lemma~\ref{lem:HWDF}, the domain graph of $\Delta_T$ does not contain a full-size clique for any $T \ge 2$. \end{remark}

 \begin{remark} There are $2^{k}$ possible consecutive grouped weight partitions of $\mathbb{F}_q^k$.
 This is because, the weight partition $\mathcal{W}=\{W_0,\ldots,W_k\}$ has $k$ potential boundaries between successive weight blocks $W_{i-1}$ and $W_i$, and each boundary may either be kept (separating the blocks) or removed (merging them).
-Thus every choice of which boundaries to keep corresponds uniquely to a consecutive grouped weight partition, giving $2^k$ possibilities.
+Thus, every choice of which boundaries to keep corresponds uniquely to a consecutive grouped weight partition, giving $2^k$ possibilities.

 In contrast, there are only $k$ distinct Hamming weight distribution functions $\Delta_T$ on $\mathbb{F}_q^k$, one for each threshold $T\in\{1,\ldots,k\}$.
-Hence Lemma~\ref{lem:HWDF} applies to a much larger class of weight-based partitions, and in this sense the result is strictly more general. \end{remark}
+Hence, Lemma~\ref{lem:HWDF} applies to a much larger class of weight-based partitions, and in this sense Lemma \ref{lem:HWDF} is strictly more general. \end{remark}